Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - When Philadelphia puts up more than 28.6 points, it is 1-1 against the spread and 1-1 overall.

-- In games that Philadelphia churns out more than 383.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Philadelphia churns out more than 383.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Eagles have seven giveaways this season, while the Lions have seven takeaways.
+- This year, the Eagles have turned the ball over seven times, while the Lions have forced seven.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Lions.